taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 ## 4. From Miller's Law to a Tractable Model

-This pointed me toward one of the most robust findings in cognitive psychology.
-In 1956, George Miller showed that human working memory has a capacity of approximately $7 \pm 2$ items (Miller, 1956).
-In the 70 years since, the "magical number seven" has been refined and debated, but the core insight, that working memory has a hard capacity limit, has held up remarkably well.
+This pointed me toward George Miller's famous 1956 paper on the "magical number seven, plus or minus two" (Miller, 1956).
+Later work has revised the effective capacity downward, with Cowan (2001) arguing for closer to 4 chunks under stricter definitions, and the exact number depends heavily on chunking and task design.
+For this project I use $M = 7$ as a convenient human-scale benchmark, not as a literal psychological constant.
+The important point is not the precise number but the qualitative fact: working memory has a hard capacity limit, and it is much smaller than a typical Memory board.

 Of course, real human memory is more complex than a fixed-size buffer.
 Decay, interference, attention, emotional salience, rehearsal, they all play a role.
 A fully realistic model would need to account for all of these, and would almost certainly be intractable.